 You are encouraged to contact your faculty advisor or employer about research, including the requirements for responsible research practices.
-You may also speak with William Miller PhD, Senior Associate Dean for Research in the College of Public Health, if you have questions or concerns.
+You may also speak with the Associate Dean for Research in the College of Public Health, if you have questions or concerns.